Naim556/Calculating-a-student-s-GPA-with-Python/README.md

 Calls the calculate_gpa function to compute the student's GPA.
 Stores student names and their GPAs in a list.
 Provides options for the user to continue or exit.
-At the end, it prints a summary of all students' GPAs.
+At the end, Sorting Students by GPA:

+In the summary section, the list of students is sorted by their GPA using the sorted function.
+The key parameter specifies the field to sort by (in this case, gpa).
+To sort in descending order (highest GPA first), reverse=True is used.
 Program Execution (__name__ == "__main__"):

 If the file is run directly, the main function is executed.
 This ensures the program does not execute unintentionally if imported as a module.